 As a result, we performed a goodwill impairment test as of February 28, 2005.
 The process of evaluating the impairment of goodwill is highly subjective and requires significant judgment.
 Fair value of the reporting units was determined based on the probability-adjusted present value of future cash flows.
-A preliminary impairment charge of \$25.0 million was recorded for our Construction Services segment in the quarter ended February 28, 2005.
-The cash flow assumptions were based on the best available information, but this information is considered preliminary due our current liquidity situation and restructuring efforts.
-The impairment evaluation will be completed in the fourth quarter of fiscal 2005.
-At that time, the preliminary impairment charge recorded in the third fiscal quarter may be adjusted upward.
-Moreover, at that time or on some future date, we may determine that an additional significant impairment has occurred in the value of our unamortized intangible assets, which could require us to write off an additional portion of our assets and could adversely affect our financial condition or results of operations.
+An impairment charge of \$25.0 million was recorded for our Construction Services segment in the quarter ended February 28, 2005.
+At some future date, we may determine that an additional significant impairment has occurred in the value of our unamortized intangible assets or fixed assets, which could require us to write off an additional portion of our assets and could adversely affect our financial condition or results of operations.

-We are and will continue to be involved in litigation, which will increase our costs and, if adversely determined, could have a material adverse effect on our financial condition and results of operations.
+We are involved and are likely to continue to be involved in legal proceedings, which will increase our costs and, if adversely determined, could have a material adverse effect on our financial condition and results of operations.

-We are and are likely to continue to be named as a defendant in legal actions claiming damages from us in connection with the operation of our business.
+We are and will likely continue to be named as a defendant in legal proceedings claiming damages from us in connection with the operation of our business.
 Most of the actions against us arise out of the normal course of our performing services on project sites, and include claims for workers' compensation, personal injury and property damage.
 From time to time we are also named as a defendant in contract disputes with customers relating to the timeliness and quality of the performance of our services and of equipment, materials, design or other services provided by our subcontractors and third-party suppliers.
-We also are and are likely to continue to be a plaintiff in legal actions against customers seeking to recover payment of contractual amounts due to us as well as claims for increased costs incurred by us resulting from, among other things, services performed by us at the request of a customer that are in excess of original project scope that are later disputed by the customer and customer caused delays in our contract performance.
+We also are and are likely to continue to be a plaintiff in legal proceedings against customers seeking to recover payment of contractual amounts due to us as well as claims for increased costs incurred by us resulting from, among other things, services performed by us at the request of a customer that are in excess of original project scope that are later disputed by the customer and customer caused delays in our contract performance.